Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 - What saving for a down payment actually looks like for normal people.

-- Rent vs buy in one page, no math degree required.
+- Rent versus buy in one page, with no math degree required.

-- How to time your move without panic, using your lease month.
+- How to time your move without panic by using your lease month.

-- One lender conversation can clarify your options in 15 minutes.
+- One lender conversation can clarify your options in fifteen minutes.

-CTA taxonomy: Soft means download the first-time buyer checklist.
-Mid means reply with your lease end month and receive a simple timeline.
-Hard means book a 15-minute buying power audit.
+CTA taxonomy: A soft CTA offers the first-time buyer checklist.
+A mid-level CTA asks for the lease end month and sends a simple timeline.
+A hard CTA books a fifteen-minute buying power audit.

 Budget does not replace consistency.
 Budget buys reach and speed, but your email cadence and lease timing create the conversion moments.